 Frank Biller, M.Sc., MBA | Head Coach & Director of Rowing

 Frank has been at the helm of Virginia Rowing since Fall 2009.
-Under his guidance the Wahoo crews have won multiple ACRA National Championships, Dad Vail Golds as well as five Head of the Charles titles.
-Internationally, Frank has taken UVA crews to Henley Royal in 2011, 2013, 2015.
-Several UVA rowers have represented the US internationally, including at the Rio Olympics in 2016.
+Under his guidance the Wahoo crews have won multiple ACRA National Championships, Dad Vail Golds as well as six Head of the Charles titles.
+Internationally, Frank has taken UVA crews to Henley Royal in 2011, 2013, 2015, 2017 and 2023.
+Several of his UVA rowers have represented the US internationally, including at the Rio Olympics in 2016.

-Frank has almost 30 years of experience at every level of the sport, coaching and mentoring athletes from the junior to elite levels, both in Europe and in the United States.
+Frank has over 30 years of experience at every level of the sport, coaching and mentoring athletes from the junior to the Olympic levels, both in Europe and in the United States.
 These athletes have won medals at the world championships, as well as at the Olympic and Paralympic Games.
 Growing up in Switzerland and traveling the rowing world, Frank has studied the different systems, styles, and cultures of today’s most successful rowing powers.

-Frank also has enjoyed successful careers in banking/finance and the military.
+Prior to professional coaching, Frank also has enjoyed successful careers in finance and the military.
 In 2004 he earned an MBA and MS from Drexel University’s LeBow Business School.
 Frank is also adjunct faculty at the Federal Executive Institute (FEI) in Charlottesville where he lectures in cultural development and mindfulness.

 He lives in Charlottesville with his wife and son.

 Walker joined the coaching staff of Virginia Men’s Rowing at the start of the Fall 2020 season.
 Hailing from northwest Washington, Walker served as the head coach for Whatcom Rowing Association high school team from 2017 to 2020 in Bellingham, WA.